JuliaDiff/ChainRulesCore.jl/docs/src/arrays.md

              = -\Omega^H \overline{\Omega} \Omega^H
 ```

-We can implement the resulting `rrule` as:
+We can implement the resulting `rrule` as

 ```julia
 function rrule(::typeof(inv), A::Matrix{<:RealOrComplex})